Rick Alan Ross: Career

 Following the incident at his grandmother's nursing home, Ross continued his involvement in the organized Jewish community and worked with the Jewish Federation of Greater Phoenix to write a brochure on the cult phenomenon in Arizona.
 This led the Union for Reform Judaism to appoint Ross to two national committees focused on cults and inter-religious affairs and he also volunteered as a lecturer and researcher for the denomination.

 In 1983, Ross started working for Jewish Family and Children's Services (JFCS) in Phoenix as the coordinator for the Jewish Prisoners Program, which he founded.
 His work in the prison system covered social services for Jewish inmates, advocating for their religious rights, and providing education regarding hate groups.
 In addition, he chaired the Coalition of Jewish Prisoners Programs, the umbrella organization for an international group of human services agencies providing assistance to Jewish inmates and their families.
 He also served on the religious advisory committee for the Arizona Department of Corrections and was later elected as its chairman.
 From his work in the prison system, Ross discovered that prisoners were a prime target for cult groups and through his role on the religious advisory committee, he helped develop a policy on proselytizing to inmates.
-He also worked for Phoenix Bureau of Jewish Education, designing a curriculum and teaching about destructive cults.
+He also worked for Phoenix Bureau of Jewish Education, designing a curriculum and teaching.

-In 1986, Ross left JFCS to become a full-time private consultant and deprogrammer.
-In this capacity, he worked with the Cult Awareness Network (CAN).
+In 1986, Ross left JFCS to become a full-time private consultant and deprogrammer, a role which has been widely criticized.
+Despite involving himself in many coercive interventions against individuals involved in new religious movements, Ross has no education or credentials in religion and no formal training in counselling or psychology.
+Ross worked as a deprogrammer with the Cult Awareness Network (CAN).

 In 1989, the CBS television program 48 Hours covered Ross's deprogramming of a 14-year-old boy, Aaron Paron, a member of the Potter's House Christian Fellowship.
 According to his mother, when she distanced herself from the church, Aaron began viewing her as "possessed by the devil"; he became suicidal and ran away from home, refusing to leave the organization.
 Aaron's mother had made multiple calls to the police and, prior to filming, Potter's House entered into an agreement that they would not have contact with or harbor the minor, entice him away from his mother, attempt to influence his behavior, or take any action that would interfere with his mother's parental rights.
 The program focused on Ross's efforts to persuade the boy to view Potter's House as "a destructive Bible-based group" which took control of its members' lives.
 According to a review in The New York Times, the 48-hour intervention apparently persuaded Aaron that his mother was not possessed by the Devil and that Potter's House was not what it seemed.
 In a closing scene filmed three weeks later, Aaron's psychologist assured his mother that Aaron was "back in the land of the living now".